AndreySurzhan/ChecklistSLWebUi/README.md

 My wife inspired me to creating that simple app.

 Sometimes when she wanted to know translation for an item for her shopping checklist she had to open translation service -> type in item name -> find out translation -> type in translated item in checklist application.
 It might be a little bit cumbersome to do.

 So we thought that would be good idea to combine translation functionality with checklist app.

 As for me it was a good opportunity to start learning [React](https://github.com/facebook/create-react-app), [Redux](https://redux.js.org/) and apply [progressive web app philosophy](https://developers.google.com/web/progressive-web-apps/).

 ## Stack of technologies

-Whole project is full javascript stack as I love javascript.
+Whole project is full javascript stack.

 ### Database

-I've been using non-sql database [MongoDB](https://www.mongodb.com/).
+I am using non-sql database [MongoDB](https://www.mongodb.com/).
 [Mongoose](https://mongoosejs.com/) as nodejs object modeling tool.

 ### Web API